claudioverardo/roboeye/README.md

 ## Overview

 ### Robot Vision
-The vision stage is composed by a pipeline that spots candidates regions of interests (**ROIs**), matches them with an Aruco Markers dictionary and estimates its pose in space.
+The vision stage is composed by a pipeline that spots candidates regions of interest (**ROIs**), matches them with a set Aruco Markers and estimates its pose in space.
 Namely:
  + The first step extracts the contours from the input image deploying either **Adaptive Thresholding + Moore-Neighbor** or **Canny Edge Detector + Depth First Search** (DFS)
  + The second step selects only the contours with rectangular shapes and refines them in order to identify their corners.
 To this end, it resorts to either **Ramer–Douglas-Pecker** algorithm or **Geometric Corner Extractor**.
 The output are the ROIs candidated for the matching with the Aruco Markers.
  + The third step remove the prospective distortion of the input ROIs and try to match them with the Aruco Marker in a given dictionary (**Homography** and **Hamming Distance**).